Kirkcaldy: Public services

 Police Scotland.
 The main police station in the town is on St Brycedale Avenue.
 Kirkcaldy is also served by the East Central Region of the Scottish Ambulance Service, which covers Tayside, Forth Valley, and Fife.

 Media

-There are two radio stations in the town, Victoria Radio Network a hospital radio station based in Victoria Hospital and K107, a community radio station.
+There are three radio stations in the town.
+Kingdom FM broadcasts from its studios at Elizabeth House in the town.
+Victoria Radio Network a hospital radio station based in Victoria Hospital and K107, a community radio station.

 Transport

 Railway

 Kirkcaldy railway station is to the north-west of the town centre and is on the route for the Fife Circle Line and the East Coast Main Line.

 Other services run to locations such as Aberdeen and Inverness to the north, and south as far as London King's Cross and Penzance.
 Nearby stations such as Burntisland and Kinghorn are to the south and west of the town.

 Roads

 The A92, which connects Dunfermline to the west with Glenrothes and Dundee to the north, passes immediately north of Kirkcaldy.
 The A910 road connects it to the western and central parts of the town.
 At Redhouse roundabout, the A921 connects the A92 to the eastern side of Kirkcaldy.
 It continues via St Clair Street and The Esplanade on to Kinghorn, Burntisland, and Aberdour to the south-west.
 The main route through the north of the town, the B981, runs roughly parallel to and one kilometre to the south of the A92.
 This road also connects to the A910 and the A921, from Chapel Junction via Chapel Level and Dunnikier Way to Gallatown.
 From here the A915, known locally as the Standing Stane Road, connects the town to St Andrews and Leven to the north-east.
 The A955 runs along the coast from Dysart to East Wemyss and Buckhaven to the north-east.